 This year-long course, designed to teach students about the workings of the physical world and how to explain, describe, and predict the same using mathematics, will cover kinematics, force, momentum, energy, gravitation, periodic motion, electricity, basic circuitry, magnetism, and electromagnetic interaction.
 As time permits, we may also discuss additional topics in wave mechanics, optics, sound, material science, and modern physics.
 This course will include occasional laboratory experiments, graded largely in terms of clarity of communication in lab reports.

-NUTRITONAL SCIENCE
+NUTRITIONAL SCIENCE

 ART: Elements, Principles, Faith, and You!